It is the presence of high paraproteins or monoclonal gammaglobulins in the blood.

 Symptoms of Paraproteinemia

 Side effects that must be pending; Pay special attention to the following side effects and notify your doctor immediately if you have any:

-The exchange of plasma (PE) and intravenous immunoglobulin (IVIG) are effective in disease-modifying treatments.
-Clinical studies have shown the efficacy of oral prednisolone and corticosteroids which are usually the most appropriate treatment.
-Currently, the efficacy of interferon beta and alpha is under investigation.
+The exchange of plasma (PE) and intravenous immunoglobulin (IVIG) is effective in disease-modifying treatments.
+Clinical studies have shown the efficacy of oral prednisolone and corticosteroids, which are usually the most appropriate treatment.
+Currently, the effectiveness of interferon beta and alpha is under investigation.
 Demyelinating neuropathies associated with circulating paraproteins are clinically heterogeneous, depending on the reactivity and type of the monoclonal protein (M).

 Laboratory and Diagnostic tests

-Blood tests to evaluate abnormal clotting, in people who develop abnormal bruising or signs of hemorrhage.
+Blood tests to evaluate abnormal clotting in people who develop abnormal bruising or signs of bleeding.